 Currently, genomic island inference tools do not allows us to investigate properly if HGT candidates cluster in a genomic island.
 In this project, we identified one best HGT candidate.
 In the case of several HGT candidates, it would be very important to find effective tools predicting genomic islands.

+The predicted function of the gene family 1058 is a ribosomal-protein-alanine N-acetyltransferase.
+In Eukarya, protein acetylation is well known as a post-translational modification involved in cell signaling and as response of external or internal perturbations (Drazic et al., 2016).
+In procarya, post-translational modification functions remain unclear (Nesterchuk et al., 2011).
+It would be interesting to study deeply the protein function, it might play a role in the communication between the bee host and Firm-5 microbiota.

 References

 Moran NA, Hansen AK, Powell JE & Sabree ZL.
 2012 Distinctive Gut Microbiota of Honey Bees Assessed Using Deep Sampling from Individual Worker Bees.
 PLoS One.
 7:e36393 (doi:10.1371/journal.pone.0036393)